Bergman Island (2021 film): Release

 Bergman Island had its world premiere at the Cannes Film Festival on 11 July 2021.
-It was released in France on 14 July 2021 by Les films du losange, in Germany on 4 November 2021 by Weltkino Filmverleih, in Mexico on 6 January 2022 by Cinépolis Distribución, and in Brazil on 24 February 2022 by Pandora Filmes.
+It was released in France on 14 July 2021 by Les Films du Losange, in Germany on 4 November 2021 by Weltkino Filmverleih, in Mexico on 6 January 2022 by Cinépolis Distribución, and in Brazil on 24 February 2022 by Pandora Filmes.
 In June 2021, IFC Films acquired US distribution rights to the film, while Mubi acquired the rights for UK and Ireland distribution.
 It was also selected in the Icon section of the 26th Busan International Film Festival and was screened in the festival in October 2021.
-The film had its North American premiere at the 2021 Toronto International Film Festival on 13 September 2021.
+The film had its North American premiere at the Toronto International Film Festival on 13 September 2021.

 Critical reception

 On Rotten Tomatoes, Bergman Island holds an approval rating of 83% based on reviews from 160 critics, with an average rating of 7.5/10.
 The site's critics consensus reads, "Minor but charming, the well-acted Bergman Island uses the titular filmmaker's legacy as the launchpad for a dreamlike rumination on romance and creativity."
 On Metacritic, the film holds a rating of 80 out of 100, based on 32 critics, indicating "generally favorable reviews".

+In June 2025, IndieWire ranked the film at number 42 on its list of "The 100 Best Movies of the 2020s (So Far)."